Wake Up Your Arms: 3 Ways to Bring Awareness to your Arms in Yoga’s Standing Poses

 - Be aware of the forward movement of the pose.
 But also be aware of the closed connection between your shoulder, hand, and the wall help to keep your awareness alive in the back of the arm.
 Because awareness of the back arm can easily be lost in this pose when we practice in the middle of the room, pressing the hand into the wall helps you maintain awareness of this area of the body, which gives you a more “global” body awareness.

-Using light weights help highlight the role of the arms in standing poses.
-Many can hold their arms in a position for a lengthy period of time without necessarily feeling how the arms articulate into the torso.
-For example, it is common for students to extend the top arm way behind the torso in Trikonasana (Triangle Pose), because we’re generally more aware of what’s happening in the lower half of the body.
-When a student is told to lift the top arm, it will often end up misaligned with the torso because there is no definitive awareness of the space around the top arm.
+Using light weights helps highlight the role of the arms in standing poses.
+Some practitioners are able hold their arms in a certain position for a lengthy period of time without necessarily feeling the relationship between the arm, the shoulder, and the torso.
+For example, it is common for students to extend the top arm behind the torso in Trikonasana (Triangle Pose), because they are concentrating on what’s happening in the lower half of the body.
+When cued to lift the top arm, that student may be confused by a lack of awareness of the space around the top arm.

 - Have the light weight in your left hand and let your arm rest at your side.